Disentangling generalization and memorization in large language models using chess: Results

+Lc0, a domain-specialized engine trained via self-play without exposure to human games, achieves a mean \gls{acr:acpl} of $25.10$ ($SD=110.12$), with \glspl{acr:acpl} per condition ranging from $3.91$ ($SD = 5.1$) to $53.72$ ($SD=179.61$), despite limited reliance on explicit search due to the two-second time limit.

-\textbf{Illegal moves.} The right panel of Figure~\ref{fig:raw_performance} reveals that the frequency of illegal moves consistently increases with decreasing training data likelihood.
+\textbf{Illegal moves.} The right panel of Figure~\ref{fig:raw_performance} reveals that the frequency of illegal moves consistently increases with decrease in relevant priors.
 Across all model versions, illegal moves are least frequent in \gls{acr:wd} positions and most frequent in \gls{acr:ood} positions.
 Specifically, the proportion of illegal moves is $1.46\times$ higher in \gls{acr:nd} positions and $4.72\times$ higher in \gls{acr:ood} positions compared to \gls{acr:wd} ones.
+Lc0 does not play a single illegal move in any position.

-Illegal move rates decrease consistently across successive model versions, suggesting ongoing improvement.
-GPT-3.5 produced legal moves in only $25.3\%$ of positions, GPT-4 in $58.4\%$, and GPT-5 in $66.2\%$.
-This corresponds to an improvement of $56.7\%$ from GPT-3.5 to GPT-4 and $11.6\%$ from GPT-4 to GPT-5, indicating a deceleration.
-The high rate of syntactic failure in OOD positions ($>30\%$ for GPT-5) underscores that the difficulty lies not merely in strategic planning, but in the fundamental maintenance of rule consistency when recalled patterns are unavailable.
+Within the GPT lineage, illegal move rates decrease consistently across successive model versions, suggesting ongoing improvement.
+GPT-3.5 produced illegal moves in $74.7\%$ of positions, GPT-4o in $41.6\%$, and GPT-5 in $33.8\%$.
+This corresponds to a decrease in illegal move frequency of $44.31\%$ from GPT-3.5 to GPT-4o and $18.75\%$ from GPT-4o to GPT-5, indicating a deceleration.
+The high rate of illegal moves in \gls{acr:ood} positions ($>30\%$ for GPT-5) underscores that the difficulty lies not merely in strategic planning, but in the fundamental maintenance of rule consistency when memorized patterns are unavailable.

 \textbf{Normalized average centipawn loss for legal moves.} To isolate pure move quality, we reanalyzed \gls{acr:acpl} under exclusion of illegal moves.
 We further normalized results by dividing each condition's \gls{acr:acpl} by that of a random legal move policy, controlling for inherent differences in condition difficulty.
 In doing so, we obtain normalized \gls{acr:acpl} scores independent of legal move frequency that are comparable across conditions.